sfeister/twang/documentation/PreparingYourPi.md

 Make all the connections, boot up, and familiarize yourself with the Raspberry Pi.
 With one caveat, you should follow [these instructions](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started) from RaspberryPi.org.
 The caveat is, when you get to the page titled "Set up your SD card", you can skip that page because you've already set up your SD card!

+*Note*: Everything in this tutorial will take quite a bit longer on a Pi Zero W than on a Pi 3.
+So, if you have both avaiable to you...
+I'd vote use the the Pi 3!

 ## Get oriented in Raspbian

 ##### Parts needed: